 Trained on thousands of patient studies and outcomes, our AI-based solution is a reliable partner in radiological assessment of brain in ischemic stroke.

 Cercare Medical was established as a spinout of CFIN/MINDlab center at Aarhus University Hospital IN DENMARK building upon 20 years of research around Professor Kim Mouridsen and Professor Leif Østergaard – two of the world’s leading researchers in neuroradiology.

 Eager to accelerate the process of bringing theoretical knowledge into practice, Kim Mouridsen together with

-Mikkel Bo Hansen, a software and data engineer, founded Cercare Medical to give hospitals THE ABILITY to offer fast and personalised treatment to patients with brain diseases.
+Mikkel Bo Hansen, a software and data engineer, founded Cercare Medical to give hospitals THE ABILITY to offer fast and personalized treatment to patients with brain diseases.